 In fact, Welch appears to have commanded such respect from her cast that she may have overdone the group discipline in some scenes, making it hard for the pageant director, Grace Bradley (played by Mickey Larson), to find a believable reason for her exasperation.
 The choice to soften Imogene Herdman’s more irreverent exclamations, as written in the script, is a representative example of this prevalent sense of control (ironic for a play that explicitly looks for beauty in a less sanitized portrayal of the Christmas story).
 However, at other times, actors’ gestural rhythms or knowing glances at the audience after a successful one-liner leaked around the edges of this overabundance of good behavior, which, in the context of this particular play, actually served to provide welcome moments of authenticity.

 Unfortunately, the sound cues could have learned a lesson or two from the actors’ prevailing self-restraint.
-For example, in an early dinner scene with the Bradley family, the background radio music from the house right speaker was so loud that it was impossible to follow their dialogue.
+For example, in an early dinner scene with the Bradley family, the background radio music from the house right subwoofers for home use was so loud that it was impossible to follow their dialogue.
 A similar issue occurred later in a telephone conversation between Mrs. Bradley and an offstage character, whose lines were piped through the house speakers.
 Gladys Herdman must have been at the control board, for the volume was cranked up so high that I half-expected Mrs. Bradley to flinch and hold the receiver at arm’s length for the duration of the call.

 However, at least one person in the audience was not bothered in the least by these distractions.
 My seven-year-old daughter was hypnotized from start to finish and sadly lamented, when the hour-long show came to an end, “Is it over already?”
 When I asked her what she liked most, she emphatically replied, “All of it.”
 From a member of The Best Christmas Pageant Ever’s target demographic, CenterPoint cannot ask for a better endorsement than that.